Redmond Diaries–the first year is a chapter for chapter retelling of Anne of the Island in the form of Diary entries.

 1) While perusing previous entries discovered I have yet to request fourth vest from Mother.
 She will have to knit in smartish fashion as I will need it packed post haste.
 I believe a medium brown will be suitable to match my eyes, my hair, my shoes, my trousers and all my ties.
 Except my grey tie.
 But I have my grey vest for that.

 2) Inquire as to the cost of Diana Barry's betrothal ring.
 (Discreetly).
 It appears modest and Fred Wright is not the sort to be extravagant over trinkets.
 Though it must have some quality to it as Diana rubs hers overly much and nothing has fallen off.
 Look into cost of reinforcing the setting.
 (Extra cost?)

 3) Purchase additional diaries for college this week.
 Left it too late last year and was vexed to discover the Purvis brand sold out.
 The binding on this one is second rate and still regret losses of May 28-June 2.

-4) Have hair cut before the Avonlea Village Improvement Society ("AVIS") Farewell Party next week.
-Anne Shirley is to be given a copy of Shakespeare as a thank you for her services as secretary.
-Am still cut up about being voted down 22-3 for my suggestion of a recipe booklet.
+4) Have hair cut before the Avonlea Village Improvement Society (AVIS) Farewell Party next week.
+Anne Shirley is to be given a copy of Shakespeare as a "thank you" for her services as secretary.
+Am still cut up about being voted down 22-3 on my suggestion for a recipe booklet.
 Not only would it have cost less, there is sure to be a copy of that playwright's works at Redmond library which Anne could read for free.
 Not that she needs encouraging.
-Despite being adopted by the Cuthberts seven years ago Mother avers that Anne will never be the housekeeper Marilla Cuthbert is (possible to remedy?)
+Despite being adopted by the Cuthberts seven years ago, Mother avers that Anne will never be the housekeeper Marilla Cuthbert is.
+(Possible to remedy?)
 See below:

 4a) Look into Domestic Sciences at Redmond and persuade Anne to take one or two classes?
 (Also discreetly)